Can the diffeomorphism and Gauss constraints be holonomy corrected in the deformed algebra approach to modified gravity?: Correcting only the Hamiltonian and diffeomorphism constraints

 As in \cite{DeSousa:2024icf}, the Hamiltonian constraint $\mathbb{H}$ is corrected by two distinct functions $g(\mathfrak{c},\mathfrak{p})$ and $\Tilde{g}(\mathfrak{c},\mathfrak{p})$, which respectively replace the curvature $\mathfrak{c}$ at the background and perturbative levels.
 The variables $\mathfrak{p}$ and $\mathfrak{c}$, defined right after Eq. (\ref{eq:diffeo_density_corrected}), respectively describe the scale factor and the expansion rate.\\

 In this work, in addition to the Hamiltonian constraint, the diffeomorphism constraint is also corrected by a function $h(\mathfrak{c},\mathfrak{p})$.
-Following the usual procedure, three new counter-terms $\xi_i(\mathfrak{c},\mathfrak{p})$, $i=1,2,3$, are then introduced.
+Following the usual procedure, three new counterterms $\xi_i(\mathfrak{c},\mathfrak{p})$, $i=1,2,3$, are then introduced.
 The geometrical constraint reads :

 where